thesteffman/fancy-hangman-rs/README.md

 * `WORDBASE_FILE` indicates that the word base is located in a given text file

 ## Import
+The import tool can be used to expand the word base.
+You have two options here with different implications.

+If `WORDBASE_FILE` in the `.env` file is set, the tool will merge the data to avoid duplicates.

+If `DATABASE_URL` is set, you need to manually clean up the database beforehand.

+However, the requirements for the file in the `<file_path` argument are as follows:
+* The file needs to be encoded in UTF-8
+* The words need to be alphabetically sorted
+* The words need to be separated with a newline character as the file is read line-wise

+The tool automatically removes duplicates and entries with a size different from 5 bytes and converts unicode characters to ASCII using [any_ascii].
+German umlauts receive a special treatment.

 ## Database
 If you choose to set up a database to serve as word base, please take a closer look at the [diesel.rs] documentation.
 You need a working diesel_cli installation to proceed.